uwe-app/website/site/docs/collections/list-pagination.md

 page = { size = 100 }
 ```

-We indicate that the result list should be broken down into chunks of at most `100` items and each chunk should be rendered as a page using the `index.md` file as the template.
+The result list will be split into chunks of at most `100` items and each chunk should be rendered as a page using the `index.md` file as the template.

+## Redirect

 When we enable pagination the `index.md` file will not be rendered directly, instead it has multiple locations organized by page number so we must *redirect to the location of the first page*: